Check, please! Why a credit card merchant sees higher tickets

 Perhaps you’ve been hesitant to begin accepting credit cards because you know there are fees associated with credit card processing.
-While this is true, the benefits of accepting cards far outweigh the costs as the major benefit of taking credit cards at your business is increased revenue as well as ensuring you're not losing customers.
-Let’s see how that can work for your business.
+While this is true, the benefits of accepting cards far outweigh the costs.
+The major benefit of taking credit cards at your business is increased revenue, as well as ensuring you're not losing customers.
+Let’s look at a few of the ways accepting credit card payments can improve your business.

 Boost your sales with credit card acceptance

 You might be surprised to learn that accepting credit and debit cards at your business can double or even triple your sales.
-One Intuit-sponsored survey found that 83% of small businesses that began accepting credit cards saw a boost in sales.
-In fact, 52% of those businesses surveyed brought in an additional $1,000 each month, while 18% made over $2,000 more per month.
+One Intuit-sponsored survey found that 83 percent of small businesses that began accepting credit cards saw a boost in sales.
+In fact, 52 percent of those businesses surveyed brought in an additional $1,000 each month, while 18 percent made over $2,000 more per month.
 Accepting credit cards is almost a surefire way to increase your sales and keep your customers happy, since today’s consumers expect to be able to use payment cards wherever they shop.

 People spend more when they use a card